CoolnsX/dra-cla/README.md

 A cli to browse and watch Korean Drama, Chinese drama.
 This tool scrapes the site [dramacool](https://dramacool.fo).

 This tool is modified version of [ani-cli](https://github.com/pystardust/ani-cli) which is anime scraping tool.
-Feel free to checkout if you need to watch anime.
+Feel free to check it out if you need to watch anime.

 ## Table of Contents
 - [Install](#Installation)